 But what’s ClickUp?

-Widely used by 100,000+ teams in companies ranging from startups to giants like Google, Uber, Nike, and Netflix, it has everything you need for managing projects effortlessly.
+Widely used by teams of all types and sizes worldwide, ClickUp has everything you need for managing projects effortlessly.

 Whether it’s workflow automation, creating project plans, or tracking progress — ClickUp’s the only tool you need!